deeperunderstanding/scala-map-reduce/README.md

 > __Note__ :  Every `Actor` defines it's behavior by overriding a `receive` function, which returns a `PartialFunction` that describes what messages are reacted on and what happens for every type of message.
 The `Receive` type in `Actor` is defined as a `PartialFunction[Any, Unit]` which means that virtually 'everything' in Scala can be used as a message.
 Furthermore the `Actor` can change the currently used `PartialFunction` describing it's behaviour with the command `context.become`, which not only allows to treat an `Actor` as a flexible state-machine, but also to collect data in an `Actor` without having to use a `var` or a mutable collection.
 See `MapReduceExecuter` as an example.

 Once all work is done the result is send to the original requester.
 Since message can only be send to an `ActorRef`, to access the result from an Actor system the so called 'ask pattern' is used, which sends a message to the `MapReduceExecuter` which causes it to execute the mapping, merging and reducing on the given map-reduce program on the provided data, and to respond with a message containing the result, without the sender having to be an `Actor`.
-The 'ask pattern' cause the result to be of a type of `Future` which can simply be returned from the engine and responsibility for handling the result is given back to process executing the engine.
+That causes the result to be of a type of `Future` which can simply be returned from the engine and responsibility for handling the result is given back to process executing the engine.

 #### Comparison
 Runtime comparison of the engine implementations on the WordCount program over two datasets of different sizes (collected works of Shakespeare (~5MB) and collected works of Shakespeare * 5 (~25MB)) on the same environment